Subscription Modal Banner

 Fees: Fees can eat into your investment returns.
 Most brokerage providers impose a minimum commission fee, with a few rare exceptions.
 With this minimum fee imposed, it could make more financial sense to be trading a larger amount of money so that the commissions would not take up a significant portion of your capital.
 Do also keep in mind that the fees could differ depending on the market you trade.

 On this note, do not be fooled by zero-commission free trades that might convince users that trading is absolutely free.
 Do beware of other fees like a per-share settlement fee that some brokerage accounts charge, especially those without a cap.
 This could potentially put you in a deficit if the price of each share is low.
-A recent article by The Business Times highlighted a trader who sold his shares for a total of US$5,000, only to realise that he found himself with a US$11,000 deficit because of the high settlement fee that he was charged.
+An article by The Business Times highlighted a trader who sold his shares for a total of US$5,000, only to realise that he found himself with a US$11,000 deficit because of the high settlement fee that he was charged.

 Perks given through promotions: Brokerage providers run promotions from time to time.
 This can come in the form of commission fee waivers, lowered commissions, vouchers and cash rebates.
 You can make the most of commission-free promotions by making more transactions during that period.